View basket (0 items $0.00)

 Yoga for Osteoporosis - An Interview with Loren Fishman, M.D. and Ellen Saltonstall

-Osteoporosis is one of the most widespread chronic conditions in the Western hemisphere.
+Yoga is a form of exercise that can help with Osteoporosis, one of the most widespread chronic conditions in the Western hemisphere.
 How does yoga help counteract the effects of bone loss and osteoporosis?
 In this interview, Dr. Loren Fishman and Ellen Saltonstall, co-authors of Yoga for Osteoporosis, discuss the results of Dr. Fishman's study on yoga for osteoporosis and some of the considerations and precautions for people with osteopenia or osteoporosis considering a yoga practice.

 Loren Fishman: Osteoporosis is one of the most widespread chronic conditions in the Western hemisphere, and it’s hard to exaggerate its health effects.
 Osteoporosis affects 44 million Americans.
 That’s more than half of everyone over the age of 50.
 It is 50 percent of all women of whatever age and 25 percent of all men.
 It affects over 200 million people worldwide.
 So this is big time.